PKS 1127−145: Description

 PKS 1127−145 displays blazar-like behavior.
-It is known to undergo a period of gamma ray activity, especially in December 2020 where its daily gamma ray flux reached a peak of (E > 100 MeV) of (1.6 ± 0.3) x 10^{−6} photons cm^{−2} s^{−1}.
+It is known to undergo a period of gamma ray activity, especially in December 2020 where its daily gamma ray flux reached a peak of (E > 100 MeV) of (1.6 ± 0.3) × 10^{−6} photons cm^{−2} s^{−1}.
 Two flares were detected by Fermi-LAT in May and October 2022.

 The radio structure of PKS 1127−145 is found to be complex.
-A radio image made by the Very Long Baseline Interferometry (VLBI) shows the object has two components, mainly a bright component and a much weaker component with same brightness temperatures of 1.3 x 10^{11} Kelvin.
+A radio image made by the Very Long Baseline Interferometry (VLBI) shows the object has two components, mainly a bright component and a much weaker component with same brightness temperatures of 1.3 × 10^{11} Kelvin.
 No extension is found in northwest direction.
 There is a presence of a compact core displaying strong increase of flux density with the outermost component being separated into several smaller regions enveloped completely by emission.
 A stationary feature is also seen located 4 mas from the core via a 22 GHz image taken by VLBI.
 Circular polarization has also been found in the quasar as well.